 Coinbase vs. Coinbase Pro: Features

 Both Coinbase and Coinbase Pro allow users to buy and sell cryptocurrency with ease, but they both go about it in different ways.
-Here are a few of the unique features on each platform:
+Below are a few of the unique features on each platform.

 Coinbase Unique Features

-Free education and free crypto.
-Coinbase has user education built into their platform and mobile app, helping beginners learn about cryptocurrency.
+Free education and free crypto: Coinbase has user education built into its platform and mobile app, helping beginners learn about cryptocurrency.
 These are bite-sized videos that teach users about a certain cryptocurrency project and will even reward them with a small bonus amount of the currency.